 References to "the Company" refer to Synairgen plc, and references to "the Group" refer to Synairgen plc and its wholly-owned subsidiaries.

-The strategy is reviewed annually and more frequently if circumstances dictate.
+The Board reviews the strategy annually and more frequently if circumstances dictate.

-The Company is committed to communicating openly with its shareholders to ensure that its strategy and performance are clearly understood.
-We communicate with shareholders through the Annual Report and Accounts, the preliminary statement and half-year announcements, press releases on RNS and the annual general meeting (AGM), and we encourage shareholders’ participation in face-to-face meetings.
-A range of corporate information (including all the Company's announcements and the most recent investor presentation) is also available to shareholders, investors and the public on our website.
-We also maintain a mailing list for announcements,
+The Company is committed to communicating openly with its shareholders to ensure that the Group's strategy and performance are clearly understood.
+We communicate with shareholders through the publication of our Annual Report and Accounts, the preliminary statement and half-year announcements, press releases on RNS, the annual general meeting (AGM), and face-to-face meetings.
+A range of corporate information (including all the Company's announcements and presentation of certain trial data) is also available to shareholders, investors and the public on our website.
+We also maintain a subscription service for announcements.

-Private shareholders: The AGM is the principal forum for dialogue with private shareholders, and we encourage all shareholders to attend and participate, subject to the ongoing Government guidelines which are in place to combat the spread of COVID-19.
+Private shareholders: The AGM is the principal forum for dialogue with private shareholders, and we encourage all shareholders to attend and participate.
 The Notice of Meeting is sent to shareholders at least 21 clear days before the meeting.
-The chairs of the Board and all committees, together with all other directors whenever possible, attend the AGM and are available to answer questions raised by shareholders.
+The chairs of the Board and all committees, together with all other directors, whenever possible, attend the AGM and are available to answer questions raised by shareholders.
 Shareholders vote on each resolution, by way of a poll.
 For each resolution we announce the number of votes received for, against and withheld.
 We present, from time to time, at investor meetings which are particularly focused at private/retail investors.

-The CEO and CFO are the key contacts for shareholder liaison.
+The CEO is the key contact for shareholder liaison.

-A summary risk register is maintained and this is reviewed by the Board on an annual basis.
+A summary risk register is maintained, which is reviewed annually by the Board.
 The principal risks and uncertainties facing the Group, with mitigation strategies, are set out in the Annual Report and Accounts.

 Project risk management is continually evaluated by weekly project meetings and other management tools.
 IT risk is covered at bi-annual meetings with external IT advisers.
 A Health and Safety report is prepared for the Board.